 - what Cameron ancestors are represented in the Project…see Oldest Known Ancestors

-Testing for this one marker is pretty cheap.
+The MC14 marker is pretty inexpensive.
 It can be done for about $25 from http://shop.yseq.net/product_

 I would STRONGLY recommend anyone with Y DNA results that fits into the following groups to test for this maker:

 - Quebec Templeton Camerons

 - Clunes Camerons

 - anyone who has not been assigned a group and has a genetic distance of 4 or less from kit 144395

 Individual tests for PR1412 and PF3449 are not available (yet).
 To test for these and contribute to the overall effort to map out our branches and twigs, you would need to take the Big Y test from FamilytreeDNA.com.
 This is a bit expensive.
 If you do this, make sure to join the R-L21 Yahoo group and upload your raw data files to their posting system.